 What To Look For In a .308 Scope?

-Known for its long range accuracy, .308 is commonly used for a variety of shooting applications, including big game hunting and long-range target competition.
-It has even replaced the venerable .30-06 as the U.S. military’s sniper rifle of choice.
+Known for its long-range accuracy, .308 is commonly used for a variety of shooting applications, including big game hunting and target competition.
+It has even replaced the venerable .30-06 as the U.S. military’s sniper rifle.

-.308 Winchester has an impressive range (1000 yards according to the US Marine Corps).
-While you shouldn’t expect to make shots consistently at extreme distances without some serious sniper training, you can make accurate shots out to 800 yards with a .308 and the right riflescope.
+The .308 Winchester has an impressive range (1000 yards according to the US Marine Corps).
+While you shouldn’t expect to make shots consistently at extreme distances without serious sniper training, you can make accurate shots out to 800 yards with the right riflescope.

 However, not every shooter will engage targets at those distances.
-Thankfully, .308 Winchester also makes a great mid-range (150 to 350 yards) rifle, which is the perfect distance for most deer hunters.
+Thankfully, .308 Winchester also makes a great mid-range (150 to 350 yards) rifle.
+This is the perfect distance for most deer hunters.

-There are plenty of riflescopes for your .308 to choose from.
+There are plenty of riflescopes to choose from.
 Some are better suited for certain shooting applications than others.

 Here are some important things to consider when choosing a scope for your .308 rifle.